Schafkopf: Emergence and development

-The rules of the game were officially established by the Bavarian Schafkopf Society (Bayerischer Schafkopf-Verein e.
-V.) at the 1st Bavarian Schafkopf Congress on 17 December 1989 in Munich's Hofbräuhaus The society known as the Schafkopf School (Schafkopfschule e.
-V.) publishes a revised version on its website.
-The Schafkopf School has established itself as a kind of unofficial appeal authority for questions of rule interpretation.
+The rules of the game were officially established by the Bavarian Schafkopf Club (Bayerischer Schafkopf-Verein e.
+V.) at the 1st Bavarian Schafkopf Congress on 17 December 1989 in Munich's Hofbräuhaus These were updated by the School of Schafkopf (Schafkopfschule e.
+V.) in 2007 which has published a revised version on its website.
+The School of Schafkopf has established itself as an authority on questions of rule interpretation.

 Overview and aim

 Schafkopf is a four-player game in which players bid either to play with the aid of a partner or, if their hand is strong enough, to play alone against the other three players.
-Players receive 8 cards from a 32-card, German-suited pack in which the suit ranking is A (high) 10 K O U 9 8 7.
+Players receive eight cards from a 32-card, German-suited deck in which the suit ranking is A (high) 10 K O U 9 8 7.
 However, the game is dominated by trumps because the trump suit is usually augmented by Obers and Unters.
 There is a simple auction in which players get one chance to pass or play a contract.
 If two offer to play, there is a priority based on the rank of the contract and the order of bidding.
 The winning bidder becomes the declarer and clarifies the contract.

 The lowest contract and by far the most commonly played is a Rufer ("Caller") in which the declarer names a side suit Ace (not held) and the player with the called Ace becomes the silent partner, whose identity is only revealed by the play of the cards.
 There is a long trump suit comprising all four Obers, four Unters and all the Hearts: 14 trumps in all.
-The aim is not primarily to win tricks but to capture cards with a point value - especially Aces and Tens - whereby the values are A = 11, Ten = 10, King = 4, Ober = 3, Unter = 2 and the rest are 'nixers', worth nothing.
+The aim is not primarily to win tricks but to capture cards with a point value – especially Aces and Tens – whereby the values are A = 11, Ten = 10, King = 4, Ober = 3, Unter = 2 and the rest are 'nixers', worth nothing.
 Thus the overall aim is to score as many points as possible by skilful and tactical play both in partnership and or individual games.

 A player with high trumps and a long suit may risk a soloist game of which there are two in standard Schafkopf: the Wenz, in which only Unters are trumps, and the Solo in which any suit may be named as trumps alongside the usual Obers and Unters.
-The declarer, this time as a soloist, plays alones against the 3 defenders who band together to try and prevent the declarer from winning.
+The declarer, this time as a soloist, plays alones against the three defenders who band together to try to prevent the declarer from winning.
 In most games, the target is for the declaring team or soloist to score at least 61 of the 120 card points available.
 There are bonuses for scoring over 3/4 of the points or taking all eight tricks.
 An exception are the slam (Tout) contracts, in which the soloist must take all eight tricks to win.